manishemi/manishemi.github.io/_posts/2021-05-02-Attention Is All You Need.md

 ---
 published: true
 ---
 If you have ever seen the transformers movie series you should probably saw, how they are transforming from a car to a robot or vice versa.
-Transformer in machine learning is similar to them
+The transformer in machine learning is similar to them

-The best performing models also connect the encoder and decoder through an attention mechanism.
+The best-performing models also connect the encoder and decoder through an attention mechanism.
 Also,  the Transformers based solely on attention mechanism and encoder-decoder architecture

 ### _**Background**_

-Self-attention(sometimes called intra-attention) is an attention mechanism relating different position of single sequence in order to compute a representation of the sequence
+Self-attention(sometimes called intra-attention) is an attention mechanism relating the different position of a single sequence to compute a representation of the sequence

-Tranformer is the first transduction model relying entirely on self-attention without using RNNs or convolution
+The transformer is the first transduction model relying entirely on self-attention without using RNNs or convolution

 ### _**Model Architecture**_
-Generally, Transformer mades with encoder-decoder architecture but inside the encoder and decoder we have some operation
+Generally, Transformer builds with encoder-decoder architecture but inside the encoder and decoder we have some operation